yugabyte/yugabyte-db/docs/content/latest/architecture/docdb-sharding/tablet-splitting.md

 {{< note title="Note" >}}

-In order to pre-split a table into a desired number of tablets, you need the start key and end key for each tablet.
-This makes pre-splitting slightly different for hash-sharded and range-sharded tables.
+In order to presplit a table into a desired number of tablets, you need the start key and end key for each tablet.
+This makes presplitting slightly different for hash-sharded and range-sharded tables.

 {{</note >}}